stevenvelozo/pict-section-form/README.md

 1. Section:
 An instance of the view.
 Has group(s).
 2. Group:
-A cluster of inputs hidden by rows and widths.
+A cluster of inputs layed out by rows and widths.
 3. Input:
 An entry element on the form.
 4. Row: